• Home

 Judiciary Gold Faculty: Tell me about yourself

 Ayushi: I cleared my 12th in 2013.
 Later I appeared for CLAT and got a seat in HNLU.
 I graduated from HNLU in 2018 and had few opportunities in corporate companies.
 I did internships in a corporate company and felt there was no job satisfaction.
-Later after discussing it with my friend, I decided to take up Judiciary as my career.
+Later, after discussing it with my friend, I decided to pursue a career in Judiciary.

 Judiciary Gold Faculty: Corporate companies offer a great salary and have different work environments.
 But what was the reason for choosing Judiciary as your career?